-We have adopted Corporate Governance Guidelines and Principles.
-These guidelines outline the role of our Board, the composition and operating principles of our Board and its committees and our Board's working process.
+We have Corporate Governance Guidelines and Principles.
+These guidelines outline the role of our Board, the composition and operating principles of our Board and its committees, and our Board's working process.
+The guidelines are reviewed periodically and updated as necessary.
 Our Corporate Governance Guidelines and Principles are posted on our website at www.ollies.us.